 The sawmill industry (also known as the lumber industry) is the second largest activity in the province's forest sector.
 It consists of large commercial sawmills that operate year-round, as well as much smaller family-owned sawmills that function on a seasonal basis.
 The larger mills employed between 175 and 260 workers in 2003 and paid wages that ranged from between $10 and $16 per hour.

 The province's sawmills sell most of their lumber to the United States and to local markets.
 As with the newsprint industry, the value of lumber exports fluctuates in response to a variety of external factors.
 These include the health of North American housing markets, shifts in the global economy, and the changing value of the Canadian dollar.
-Recent years have seen the value and volume of lumber sales decrease dramatically.
-This is due in large part to a downturn in the American housing market that has significantly reduced the number of new homes being built.

 Value-added industries are the third component of Newfoundland and Labrador's forest sector.
 These are companies that use locally harvested wood to manufacture a wide range of products, including furniture, kitchen cabinets, acoustic guitars, flooring, wainscoting, exterior siding, and mouldings.
 Unlike newsprint mills, value-added industries have a small workforce – most companies employ fewer than 15 workers.
 There were approximately 20 such companies in the province n 2003.
 The sector employed about 250 workers and had an economic value of $10 million.